BestTimesToVisit.com Logo

 Getting Around Ushuaia, Argentina

-Cost:Negotiable, expect to pay around ARS 1000-2000 for a short trip within the city.
-Always agree on a price beforehand.
+Cost:Negotiable, expect to pay around ARS 1000-2000 for a short trip within the city, more for longer distances.

 Walking

 Ushuaia's city center is compact and easily walkable.
-Many attractions are within a reasonable walking distance, allowing you to soak in the city's charm at your own pace.
+Many attractions are within walking distance of each other, making it a great way to explore the city at your own pace and discover hidden gems.
+The waterfront is particularly pleasant for a stroll.

 Cost:Free